earloc/TypealizR/README.md

-See [code-first](https://github.com/earloc/TypealizR/blob/main/docs/code-first.md) for more details.
+See [code-first](https://github.com/earloc/TypealizR/blob/main/docs/code-first.md) for more details